Education

 How can a registered Paramedic protect a vulnerable patient?

-When the paramedic feels that immediate assistance is needed or that an emergency attention is needful then the paramedic may contact the police at the emergency contact of 999.
-This would enhance the needful assistance (Vaughan, 2013).
+When the paramedic feels that immediate assistance is needed or that emergency attention is needed, then the paramedic may contact the police at the emergency contact of 999.
+This would enhance the need for assistance (Vaughan, 2013).

-The paramedic should not panic but show some sense of calmness as to avoid shock.
-In case of the otherwise the vulnerable patient may even lose hope in the paramedic and once this level is attained, the reverse is not usually easy.
+The paramedic should not panic but show some sense of calmness to avoid shock.
+In the case of the otherwise, the vulnerable patient may even lose hope in the paramedic, and once this level is attained, the reverse is not usually easy.

-The paramedic should then employ the culture of listening skills.
+The paramedic should then employ a culture of listening skills.
 He or she should possess high powers of listening skills.
-He should listen to all the details being described by the reporter or the vulnerable patient (Vaughan, 2013)
+He should listen to all the details being described by the reporter or the vulnerable patient (Vaughan, 2013).

 Show some sense of concern and empathy.
-Try to be in their shoes and feel what they are feeling by the situation.
+Try to be in their shoes and feel what they are feeling in the situation.
 Avoid all forms of arrogance and lack of concern.

 Ensure that you are keen and give them also the assurance that you are indeed concentrating.